geno4neurips/genosolver/README.md

 # genosolver

 gensolver is the solver of the GENO (GENeric Optimization) framework.
-In order to use GENO, you need a working installation of genosolver.
+Using GENO requires a working installation of genosolver.

 ### Requirements
 - c++ compiler
 - python3
+- pip

 ### Installation via pip
 Clone and move to the genosolver repository: